biobricks/datamatrix-decode/README.md

 This module does not include any of the detection / image recognition functionality.
 This module is what you use to extract the encoded data from a DataMatrix 2D barcode once you know the (boolean) value of each square/element in a barcode.

-Currently only supports ASCII encoded data.
+Currently only supports ASCII encoded data and numeric (digit pairs).

 # Usage

 See example.js

+# ToDo

+Port support for the following modes from DecodedBitStreamParser.java:

+* C40
+* Text
+* AnsiX12
+* Edifact
+* Base256

 # Copyright and License